lemosep/blog/content/_index.md

 I am Eduardo Paschoalini, a Computer Science Undergraduate and Kernel Researcher.
 I also enjoy hiking, fishing and reading...

-My interests lie in Operating Systems design, theory of computation and compikers.
+My interests lie in Operating Systems design, theory of computation and compilers.

 This is my infrequently-updated site, which contains some documentation of things I’ve done, my resume, and some blog posts I’ve written, enjoy 🙂!